FormIt3D/autodesk-formit-360-windows-help-old/tool-library/join.md

 # Boolean Join

-You can join one object or Group into another with the Join Tool.
+You can join one object or group into another with the Join Tool.
 There are two ways to access the Join tool:

 ## Run the Join command first